 Deloitte’s research and expertise have helped us identify how AI can be applied across the biopharma value chain from molecule to market.
 AI has the potential to identify and validate genetic targets for drug development, design novel compounds, expedite drug development, make supply chains smarter and more responsive, and help launch and market products.

 While implementing AI in each of these areas can drive new efficiencies and insights, AI will likely be most effective when deployed strategically across the entire enterprise.
-With coordination between functions, a governance structure that prioritizes business needs, and a standardized process to address cyber and compliance issues, biopharma companies will be better able to reap larger benefits from their AI investments as compared to taking a piecemeal, siloed approach.
+With co-ordination between functions, a governance structure that prioritises business needs, and a standardised process to address cyber and compliance issues, biopharma companies will be better able to reap larger benefits from their AI investments as compared to taking a piecemeal, siloed approach.

-Drug discovery involves a series of laborious, manual, and capital-intensive processes that can be automated or augmented through the use of AI.
+Drug discovery involves a series of laborious, manual and capital-intensive processes that can be automated or augmented through the use of AI.
 Biopharma companies are already beginning to experiment with AI to speed up drug discovery activities (see case study 1).
-In the next five years, companies could increasingly use AI models to identify and validate targets, design molecules, synthesize and test these molecules in silico, and feed data back into these models to improve their predictive capabilities.
+In the next five years, companies could increasingly use AI models to identify and validate targets, design molecules, synthesise and test these molecules in silico and feed data back into these models to improve their predictive capabilities.
 This could vastly accelerate the traditionally slow drug discovery process.

-Today, creating trial artifacts (such as case report forms and study reports) requires manually inputting data into multiple systems.
+Today, creating trial artefacts (such as case report forms and study reports) requires manually inputting data into multiple systems.
 This leads to inconsistencies and errors and the need for rework, slowing down trial execution.
-AI-driven digital data flow solutions could integrate trial data from multiple source systems and documents to create standardized digital data elements for transmission to downstream systems.
-These data elements can then be used to auto-populate required reports and analyses and generate content for trial artifact creation.
-Some organizations are already exploring the feasibility of using AI to better manage clinical trial data (see case study 2).
+AI-driven digital data flow solutions could integrate trial data from multiple source systems and documents to create standardised digital data elements for transmission to downstream systems.
+These data elements can then be used to auto-populate required reports and analyses and generate content for trial artefact creation.
+Some organisations are already exploring the feasibility of using AI to better manage clinical trial data (see case study 2).

 In January 2020, Sumitomo Dainippon Pharma announced the start-up of a Phase 1 trial for a candidate to treat obsessive-compulsive disorder created using AI.
 This involved using Exscientia’s AI drug discovery platform to identify a serotonin 5HT1A receptor agonist that could be effective in treating patients with obsessive-compulsive disorder.
 Leveraging AI enabled identifying this molecule within 12 months as compared to the several years it takes using conventional research techniques.

-A large biopharma company organized a hackathon to test the feasibility of using AI to automate the study startup process with the goal of reducing trial cycle times and costs.
-The hackathon explored how AI could process and interpret data in unstructured documents (e.g., study protocol), identify discrepancies in manually entered trial data, and digitalize data elements in key documents so that they could be transferred to downstream systems without manual effort.
+A large biopharma company organised a hackathon to test the feasibility of using AI to automate the study startup process with the goal of reducing trial cycle times and costs.
+The hackathon explored how AI could process and interpret data in unstructured documents (e.g., study protocol), identify discrepancies in manually entered trial data and digitalise data elements in key documents so that they could be transferred to downstream systems without manual effort.

 Enabling these applications calls for investing in aggregating data from multiple manufacturing systems and thoughtful placement of sensors across the manufacturing floor.
 Some early movers are already beginning to report benefits from applying AI to manufacturing activities (see case study 3).

 To improve current manufacturing processes, a biopharma company applied analytics and neural networks technologies to manufacturing data at one of its sites in the United Kingdom.
-This improved manufacturing line speeds by 21%, cut downtime, and delivered an overall equipment effectiveness improvement of 10%.
-Additionally, the company was able to improve detection of quality defects and optimize machine throughput.
+This improved manufacturing queue speeds by 21%, cut downtime and delivered an overall equipment effectiveness improvement of 10%.
+Additionally, the company was able to improve detection of quality defects and optimise machine throughput.
 The company is planning to apply deep-learning image recognition to detect quality defects at the site.5

 Today, many companies respond reactively to supply chain disruptions and are slow to adjust inventory and production levels.
 With the pandemic exposing the fragility of the biopharma supply chains and new product types (e.g., cell therapies) with complex logistical requirements entering the market, there is an urgent need to improve supply chain visibility and adaptability.